Board of Directors

 Luc Lebaupin has been Head of Key External Relations Projects within the Elior group since 2019.
 He began his career at Sodexo, where he worked as a manager in the Education sector from 2005 through 2007.
 He joined the Elior group in 2009 as Key Account Development Manager for Elior Santé before serving in the same position for Elior Entreprises from 2014 to 2019.

 Célia Cornu has been Chief Executive Officer of Compagnie Hôtelière de Bagatelle since 2015 and she is a member of the Strategy Committee at Sofibim.
 She began her career in the marketing departments of the Printemps and Galeries Lafayette groups before moving into financial investment at Pragma Capital and Advent International.
 She subsequently joined BIM in 2009.

-- Information regarding executive representative's termination benefit (Board of Directors held on January 19th, 2017) (155.98 KB)
+- Information regarding executive representative's termination benefit (Board of Directors held on January 19th, 2017) (PDF, 155.98 KB)

-- DECISIONS MADE ON 04/29/2015 BY THE BOARD OF DIRECTORS REGARDING THE COMPENSATION OF CHAIRMAN AND CEO PHILIPPE SALLE (206.08 KB)
+- DECISIONS MADE ON 04/29/2015 BY THE BOARD OF DIRECTORS REGARDING THE COMPENSATION OF CHAIRMAN AND CEO PHILIPPE SALLE (PDF, 206.08 KB)

 - Deliberation by the Board of Directors on 03/10/2015 by the Board of Directors regarding severance pay for G. Petit (in French) (PDF, 103.73 KB)